Welcome to today's edition of the Rush 24-7 podcast.

 Now you're accusing me of plagiarism.

-Play how can it be plagiarism?
+How could it be plagiarism?

 Okay, we're speaking.

-Why, because it's written?
+Because it's written?

-Okay, it's considered to be spoken chat, even though it's written.
+Okay, it's considered to be spoken, chat, even though it's written.

-But it's like you have to remember yeah, okay, don't get too flattered, okay?
+Yeah, okay, don't get too flattered, okay?

 I mean, remember us?

-Okay, Katie, Katie, Katie.
+Okay, Mr. Katie, Katie, Katie.

-Just give me thirty seconds.
+Just give me 30 seconds.

-I can do it in thirty seconds.
+I can do it in 30 seconds.

 I can count.